Your browser is no longer supported

 Fast Frequency Response

-Fast Frequency Response (FFR) is a fast-acting transmission reliability service that will facilitate the arrest of, and recovery from, frequency decay caused by events such as the sudden loss of imports from the Alberta—B.C.
-Intertie and the Montana—Alberta Tie Line.
-While this service is currently provided by load through LSSi, the AESO has identified an opportunity to use new technology to provide response to facilitate system recovery when events occur.
-The AESO is launching a pilot project targeted at procuring services from any new technology capable of meeting FFR technical and eligibility requirements.
+Fast Frequency Response (FFR) is a fast-acting transmission reliability service that facilitates the arrest of, and recovery from, frequency decay caused by events such as the sudden loss of imports from the AlbertaB.C.
+Intertie and the MontanaAlberta Tie Line and/or internal generation.
+This service is currently provided through Load Shed Service for imports (LSSi), whereby load customers are under contract to be quickly taken offline following the sudden loss of imports coming across the interties.

 Prescribed Forms